Email Marketing Fundamentals

 When the email marketing campaign is promotional, the content centers around advertising a product, service, special offer, etc. A promotional email will also have a clear CTA at the end.
 The CTA leads the reader to take a specific action, such as visiting a page or sign-up for a subscription.

 Informational emails serve to inform readers and are formatted as newsletters or announcements.
 Newsletters help deepen and maintain connections with consumers, while announcements introduce important news.

 Whether the email is promotional or informational, the business won’t benefit if they are not opened.
 So, to improve email open rates, there are fundamentals that should be followed:

 Informational emails serve to inform readers and come in the format of either newsletters or announcements.
 Newsletters help to deepen and maintain connections with the customer, while announcements introduce important news.
 Emails serve to inform readers and deepen connections to the customer.

 Whether the email is promotional or informational in nature, the business won’t benefit at all if they aren’t actually opened.
 So, to help improve email open rates, there are basic fundamentals that should be followed:

 Humanize the communication

 In this digital age, people’s inboxes are flooded with daily emails.
-For a business to have its email stand out and not be trashed without even being opened, every detail must speak directly to the consumer.
+For a business to stand out and not be trashed without even being opened, every detail must speak directly to the consumer.

-Corporate, formal phrasing should be avoided.
-Instead, use a friendly tone of voice that will appeal to readers on a personal level.
+Corporate jargon and formal phrasing should be avoided.
+Instead, use a friendly tone of voice that appeals to readers on a personal level.
 By writing like a friend, the email will have a better chance of being opened.